 Train when your cat is hungry and motivated by treats.
 Have a good supply that you can easily offer to reinforce your cat’s efforts.

-Many cats will fall over or freeze when they feel the harness because it triggers a survival response that they would employ if grabbed by a predator.
+Many cats will fall over or freeze when they feel the harness or jacket because it triggers a survival response that they would employ if grabbed by a predator.
 You need to help them move through this instinctual behavior with a highly attractive motivation – toy or treat — and lots of praise.

 Go slow and reward your cat for small advances.
 The training will be more successful and you will be out enjoying the company of your leashed cat sooner if you don’t make the experience unpleasant.